nerai/CMenu/README.md

 	Hello world!

 Commands are case *in*sensitive by default.
 This can be changed using the `StringComparison` property.
+When in case sensitive mode, CMenu will helpfully point out similar commands with different caseing.

 	menu.StringComparison = StringComparison.InvariantCulture;
 	menu.Add ("Hello", s => Console.WriteLine ("Hi!"));